ideak/intel-gpu-tools/CONTRIBUTING.md

   on its first invocation.

-- igt-gpu-tools is MIT licensed and we require contributions to follow the developer's certificate of origin: http://developercertificate.org/

-- When submitting new testcases please follow the naming conventions documented in the generated documentation.
-Also please make full use of all the helpers and convenience macros provided by the igt library.
-The semantic patch lib/igt.cocci can help with the more automatic conversions.

 - Patches need to be reviewed on the mailing list.
 Exceptions only apply for testcases and tooling for drivers with just a single contributor (e.g. vc4).
   In this case patches must still be submitted to the mailing list first.